 |Easier to control

 For beginners, Houdini has a steep learning curve because of the procedural design of its features than Maya.
 The key to triumph with Houdini is an intimate mastery of mathematics and algorithms.

 Houdini is particularly known for creating dynamic simulations and fluid-like effects than Maya.
-Maya is better in case of animation or modeling, whereas, Houdini is good at lighting since the reference editor of Maya is broken and unstable.
+Maya is better in the case of animation or modeling, whereas Houdini is good at lighting since the reference editor of Maya is broken and unstable.

 Studios depend on Houdini to construct large special effects systems that consolidate into complex scenes.
 However, Maya will be the first choice in the studios to handle modeling or animation.

-Whether you choose to go with Houdini vs Maya, you have to remember that the software is only as sturdy as its user.
-Being comfortable with the software is a massive blessing, and being able to learn its interface will make work so much more efficient.
+Whether you choose to go with Houdini vs Maya, remember that the software is only as sturdy as its user.
+Being comfortable with the software is a massive blessing; learning its interface will make work much more efficient.

-This has a been a guide to the top difference between Maya vs Houdini.
-Here we also discuss the Maya vs Houdini key differences with infographics, and comparison table.
+This has been a guide to the top difference between Maya vs Houdini.
+Here, we discuss the Maya vs Houdini key differences with infographics and a comparison table.
 You may also have a look at the following articles to learn more –